BranchMetrics/ios-branch-deep-linking-attribution/README.md

 1. In plist file, mouse hover "Information Property List" which is the root item under the Key column.
 1. After about half a second, you will see a "+" sign appear.
 Click it.
-1. In the newly added row, fill in "branch_key" for its key, leave type as String, and enter your Branch Key obtained in above steps in its value column.
+1. In the newly added row, fill in "bnc_app_key" for its key, leave type as String, and enter your Branch Key obtained in above steps in its value column.
 1. Save the plist file.

 For additional help configuring the SDK, including step-by-step instructions, please see the [iOS Quickstart Guide](https://github.com/BranchMetrics/Branch-Integration-Guides/blob/master/ios_quickstart.md).